CRESTED BUTTE, CO

 INTERACTIVE CRESTED BUTTE TRAIL MAP

-Day One: On the first day of our trip, plan to meet at our designated lodging around 5-6pm that evening.
+Day One: Arrival Day!
+On the first day of our trip, plan to meet at our designated lodging around 5-6pm that evening.
 We’ll do a quick introduction, followed by bike setups, a welcome dinner and drinks.
 The first night is meant to be social and relaxing, as we’re getting ready for four big days on the bike!

-Day Five: We always like to finish up our trips on a high-note, so today we’re putting together our “804” ride, which combines the world-famous 403 and 401 trails.
+Day Five: Trails 403 and 401.
+Today we’re putting together our “804” ride, which combines the world-famous 403 and 401 trails.
 We’ll start off with a shuttle up to the 403 trailhead, followed by a short (but steep) mile-long climb before we hit the goods down 403.
 Once we hit the bottom, it’s a steady climb to Schofield Pass and beyond, to the top of 401.
 Once we reach the top of 401, you’ve got 5+ miles of sweet, flowy singletrack all the way down to the vehicles.
-Today’s ride is about 14 miles and 2,000 vertical.
+Once we’re finished with this morning’s ride, we’ll head back to our lodging to get everyone checked out.
+The trip (sadly) will end in the early afternoon on the last day, in order to accommodate everyone that has to drive home or catch a flight.